skaut/skaut-google-drive-gallery/plugin/readme.txt

 == Screenshots ==

-1. Simple Gallery
+1. A simple gallery

-2. Gallery whit Subfolderers
+2. A gallery with subfolders

-3. Gallery whit Subfolderers
+3. Subfolder view

-4. Lightbox
+4. An open image

 5. Basic options